-Adjust the record level using this Gain knob.
+Adjust the record level using this knob.
 The meter tells you the level of your audio.
 Ideally the meter should sit just below the red, meaning your signal is as loud as it can be without clipping.

-NOTE: If you turn the Record Gain knob down and the red clip led is still illuminated, this means the signal is clipping on the input of the SL1.
-Turn down the level at your audio source before it reaches the SL1 if possible.
+NOTE: If you turn the record gain knob down and the red clip led is still illuminated, this means the signal is clipping the input of the TTM 57SL.
+Turn down the mixer's GAIN control.

-TIPS.
+TIPS

-- The keyboard shortcut ctrl-n turns recording on and off. - Load a recording without saving it using the short cut keys shift left arrow to Deck 1 or shift right arrow to Deck 2.
+- The keyboard shortcut ctrl-n turns recording on and off. - You can load a recording without saving it using the short cut keys shift + left arrow to Virtual Deck 1 or shift + right arrow to Virtual Deck 2.